Amish Friendship Bread recipe is perfect to share with friends. Now you can make your own with this Friendship bread starter recipe & free printable!

-The other day I was looking through my past emails when I came across an email I had sent my stepmother with the recipe for the starter for Amish Friendship Bread.
+The other day I was looking through my past emails when I came across an email I had sent my stepmother with an Amish Friendship Bread recipe as well as a Friendship Bread starter recipe.
 I realized I hadn’t made any in years and years!
 If you aren’t familiar, Amish Friendship Bread is a sweet bread that you make off a sourdough starter.
 The starter is “fed” and kept for ten days, then divided into four portions, three of which you can gift to friends and one you use to bake the most heavenly cinnamon sugared bread!
+Then your friends can pass along the Amish Friendship Bread recipe to their friends and so on and so on indefinitely.

-When I was newly married I would receive a starter a couple of times a year and always enjoyed it.
+When I was newly married I would receive a starter a couple of times a year from friends and neighbors and always enjoyed it.
 Sometimes, though, you want to make this delicious bread and you need to create your own starter if no one you know has some on hand.
-This was the position I was in just before Thanksgiving and since I was whipping it up I decided to share the starter recipe with you all along with a printable instruction and recipe sheet you can use to gift it to friends and family.
+This was the position I was in just before Thanksgiving and since I was whipping it up I decided to share the starter recipe with you all along with printable instructions and the Amish Friendship Bread recipe sheet you can use to gift it to friends and family.
 It’s perfect for the upcoming holidays as well!

 Amish Friendship Bread is the perfect recipe to share with friends.
 Now you can make your own with this starter recipe along with a free printable for gifting starter to others!